Mysto and Pizzi: 2011–2015

 In 2011, Mysto & Pizzi came in at no.15 on the Next Big Sound chart after releasing music under their own imprint.
 They released 5 singles on Sony Music/Ultra Records including "Galax" and "Flight to Paris".
 They later released a track called "1UP" which was a Hip-Hop/Trap collaboration with American music producer Just Blaze.
 Wynter Gordon also collaborated with Mysto & Pizzi for her EP titled The Human Condition pt.1: Doleo.
 They produced 4 tracks on her project including "Nervous" featuring Travis Scott.
 In May 2014, Mysto & Pizzi developed their first indie-project with singer-songwriter Rachel Rabin called "RAIGN".
 Their first solo track titled "Don't Let Me Go", debuted on episode 110 of The Vampire Diaries.
 She performed the song on The X Factor shortly after, which led to the song peaking at No. 11 on the official UK indie breakers chart and no.38 on UK Alternative Charts.

 Additional work

-Mysto & Pizzi were invited to the TED (conference) in Brussels, Belgium to create a workshop showing kids between the ages of 11 to 13 the basic fundamentals of music production.
+Mysto & Pizzi were invited to the TED (conference) in Brussels, Belgium to create a workshop showing kids between the ages of 11 and 13 the basic fundamentals of music production.

 They also collaborated with The American Cancer Society to create a viral campaign featuring Usher and Justin Bieber to help promote more birthdays.